 Hello friends!
-It’s been a while since I shared our kitchen, so I thought I would give some styling tips for spring.
-If you would like to add texture and interest to your kitchen while keeping things tidy, this is the post for you!
-I like our kitchen styling to be pretty yet functional, so I styled this space with decor staples and kitchen essentials.
-No cluttered counters!
-I also included spring stems and a new washable runner that I just revealed on Instagram.
-I hope you enjoy our neutral spring kitchen decor!
+It’s been a while since I shared our kitchen, so I thought I would give some design tips for spring.
+If you would like to add texture and character to your kitchen while keeping things tidy, this is the post for you.
+I prefer minimalist decor in the kitchen so I used functional decor and kitchen essentials–no cluttered counters here!
+I also included faux spring stems and a new washable kitchen runner.
+Keep reading for spring kitchen decor ideas.

 Neutral Spring Kitchen Decor Ideas

 Next up, I wanted to share some simple neutral spring kitchen decor tips.
 You all know that I’m rely on decor basics and staples, so these will transition easily into summer too!

 - One of my favorite ways to add warmth to our white kitchen is by leaning a wood cutting board against the backsplash.

 - Layer a medium sized vase with some fresh or faux florals in front for a simple springy look.
 I brought in some color for the season with these mauve roses.